Investing in Real Estate

 Second, the Drawbacks

 A 20% down payment is the norm when you buy a second property.
 However, you may also need a mortgage, which makes finances tricky.
 While the rental income should cover the property’s expenses, you will need a few thousand for a complicated scenario such as major renovations or evicting tenants.
-Regardless of whether the properties are earning rentals, owners must pay the mortgage, property taxes, and other mandatory expenses.
+Regardless of whether the properties earn rentals, owners must pay the mortgage, property taxes, and other mandatory expenses.
 Being a landlord is not an easy task; you will be dealing with tenants, maintenance and renovation of the property, and rent collection.
 If you decide to outsource property management, the costs go up.
 Liquidating the investment will be difficult – selling a rental property may take considerable time and effort, depending on market conditions.
 In addition, negotiating deals with potential buyers, real estate, and legal fees can be cumbersome.

 Breaking Down to Basics